demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/README.md

-File transfer between Cortex XSOAR to remote machine, and execution of commands on remote machine This integration was integrated and tested with version xx of RemoteAccess v2
+File transfer between Cortex XSOAR to remote machine, and execution of commands on remote machine

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-remoteaccess-v2).